 - Do not accept compensation for investment advisory services; and

-- Affirm in an email with your application materials to the Securities Division at IALicensing@dfi.wa.gov that you will not advertise or accept compensation until you are registered.
+- Affirm in an email with your application materials to the Securities Division at IALicensing@dfi.wa.gov (link is external) that you will not advertise or accept compensation until you are registered.

 1 Please note, “place of business” is broadly defined.
 For example, performing advisory services from a home office would fall under this definition.
 Please contact us if you have any questions.

 2 “Investment adviser” is defined in RCW 21.20.005(8) (link is external).